 If you have assets that amount to more than what your car insurance and home insurance coverage provides, then you should probably get an umbrella policy for protection.
 The amount of umbrella policy coverage you should have is an individual choice.
 If you want to be safe, get an umbrella policy equal to your estimated net worth.

-The point of this article is remind people to protect their assets, have a talk with your insurance company since you’re paying for coverage, and make sure the insurance coverage is aligned to expectations.
+The point of this article is remind people to protect their assets.
+I also want you to have a talk with your insurance company since you're paying for coverage.
+Finally, make sure the insurance coverage is aligned to expectations.
 Spending a lifetime of work only to see it get wiped away by some random act would be unfortunate.

-Having lived in America for over 25 years now, it’s clear America is the greatest country on Earth even though the Europeans are the happiest folks on Earth.
+Having lived in America for over 25 years now, it's clear America is the greatest country on Earth.
 But even the greats, have problems.
 For example, with over 150 million orphans in the world, there are still families who decide to have 10 kids!
 How about adopting at least one for every five to help alleviate some suffering if you care about kids so much?

 The United Nations Food and Agriculture Organization estimates that about 805 million people of the 7.3 billion people in the world are suffering from chronic undernourishment.
 Despite this staggering number, it's as if Americans don't give a crap.
 If we did, there wouldn't be 79 million obese Americans (35% of the population) according to the CDC and the Journal of American Medicine.
 We'd be much more mindful of what we eat.